ashish1610dhiman/learning_norms_with_mcmc_from_pcfg_IJCAI21/README.md

     │                              `1.0-jqp-initial-data-exploration`.
 The notebooks with tag 1.5 mark
     |                              the files used for experiment shown in paper.
     |
-    ├── **params_nc.yaml**      <- yaml file detailing parameters for experiments used │
+    ├── params_nc.yaml      <- yaml file detailing parameters for experiments used │
-    ├── requirements.txt        <- The requirements file for reproducing the analysis environment, e.g.
+    └── requirements.txt        <- The requirements file for reproducing the analysis environment
-    │                              generated with `pip freeze > requirements.txt`
-    │
-    │
-    └── venv/                   <- Virtual environment used for experiments